top of page

 This series was inspired by the writings of Ursula K Le Guin in her book of non-fiction essays called Dancing at the Edge of the World: Thoughts on words, women, places

-The spirals in these paintings dance around with an eruptive feeling that echos the universes in Le Guin’s essays--a yearning for feminist utopia, a new universalism, devoid of inequality, domination and exploitation, and full of the feminine.
-At the moment, the pieces are ongoing explorations, growing in number each day, gaining momentum and speed.
+The spirals dance with an eruptive feeling that echos the universes in Le Guin’s essays--a yearning for feminist utopia, a new universalism, devoid of inequality, domination and exploitation, and full of the feminine.
+Spirals are one of the earliest known shapes.
+At the moment, the pieces are ongoing explorations, gaining momentum much as spirals do. â€‹

 bottom of page